HSG-Library/alma-copy-user-roles/README.md

 ## Copying roles from users with invalid roles

 - When selecting the source user the roles will be validated, if not all roles are valid there will be a dialog with the error message from Alma, which should help to find the role which is not correctly configured
-- The dialog offers the possibilty to proceed anyway: in this case, the valid roles will be copied and the invalid roles will be skipped.
+- The dialog offers the possibility to proceed anyway: in this case, the valid roles will be copied and the invalid roles will be skipped.
 - The copy process with invalid roles **takes significantly longer** than with only valid roles
 - After copying, a short summary about the valid and invalid roles is displayed